 Most people intuitively believe in some transcendent truth that is not reducible to scientific inquiry and natural phenomenon – at least we live that way, even if we have a worldview that denies it.

-Even atheists, like Charles Darwin and Richard Dawkins admit that intuition, though they deny it in favor of a rationalistic worldview that does not admit nonmaterial explanations.
-They could be right; or they could be like the person looking for lost keys under the street lamp where the inquiry is easier than searching in the dark.
+Even atheists, like Charles Darwin and Richard Dawkins admit that human intuition suggests some transcendent reality, though they deny it in favor of a rationalistic worldview that does not admit nonmaterial explanations.
+They could be right; or they could be like the person preferring to look for lost keys under the street lamp.

 One modern position on dealing with religious truth is tolerance.
 Tolerance is often invoked in response to exclusive truth claims.
 The basic gist of tolerance is that people should keep their exclusive religious truth claims to themselves.
 They should be “tolerant” of other people who do not hold those same exclusive religious truth claims.

 Many people have rightly pointed out that people who preach tolerance are often particularly intolerant of those who hold exclusive religious truth claims.
 Tolerance sometimes appears to be a one way street, and exclusive religious truth claims are simply not tolerated on that street.

 If truth is truth, however, and if all truth is exclusive of what is not true, this seems to be the wrong way to go about dealing with religious truth.
 It’s a particularly “unscientific” way of dealing with the possibility of religious truth.
 It’s even worse then searching under street lamp for keys lost in the dark.
 It forbids people from searching for the lost keys and talking about it.

 Tolerance is an awfully low standard, though.
 Most of us do not want to be simply tolerated; we want to be respected and taken seriously.
 Tolerance is ultimately a paternalistic response that does not respect truth or take people seriously.